takenet/blip-docs/source/includes/en/extensions/security.md

 ## Security

-The **security** extension allows the chatbot to work with account keys and give permissions (delegation) to other **BLiP** identities - like another chatbots - to execute actions *on its behalf*, like sending messages.
+The **security** extension allows the chatbot to work with account keys and give permissions (delegation) to other **Blip** identities - like another chatbots - to execute actions *on its behalf*, like sending messages.
 The delegation can be required by some extensions.
 It is required to be executed only once for each delegated identity.

 To use the **security** extension, send a command with the following properties: